betagouv/figpot/README.md

 ### How to synchronize multiple Figma files while keeping their components references between each other?

 Currently when you convert a Figma file with `figpot`, all instances of remote components will loose their "component definition link" since the dependencies files are maybe not what you want to synchronize.
-To ease the user experience, we decided tokeep this logic instead of assuming the library has to transfer all files (or almost all).
+To ease the user experience, we decided to keep this logic instead of assuming the library has to transfer all files (or almost all).

 It may be implemented in the future, but it would require all expected files to be synchronized first, and the "binding operation" would appear after.
 This because Figma allows bidirectional dependencies ("file A" may rely on "file B" components, and "file B" may rely on "file A" components).

 ### How to set up a recurrent synchronization?

-This library is not intended to do real time synchronization, and usually almost real time synchronization it's not even needed.
+This library is not intended to do real time synchronization, and usually almost real time synchronization is not even needed.

 We advise you to run the synchronization twice a week.
 Trying to synchronize has no data integrity impact, but it consumes a lot of ressources for nothing if your file is quite stable (fetching, transforming, comparing...).